Respecting priorities versus respecting preferences in school choice: When is there a trade-off?: The Generalized Mutually Best Pairs condition

-Because the simplification process only removes irrelevant choices from students' rank-order lists, the set of envyfree allocations in the simplified market is the same as in the original market as the next lemma shows.
+Because the simplification process only removes irrelevant schools from students' preferences (and the students from the priorities of their irrelevant choices), the set of envyfree allocations in the simplified market is the same as in the original market as the next lemma shows.

-\begin{lemma} The sets of envyfree allocations in $\mathcal{E^*}$ and its associated simplified version, $\mathcal{E}$, are the same. \end{lemma}
+\begin{lemma} The sets of envyfree allocations in $\mathcal{E}$ and its associated simplified version, $\mathcal{E^*}$, are the same. \end{lemma}

 \begin{proof} We first show that all envyfree allocations in $\mathcal{E}$ are also envyfree in $\mathcal{E^*}$.
 Consider the envyfree allocation $\mu$ in $\mathcal{E}$ and suppose it is not envyfree in $\mathcal{E^*}$.
-This means there exists $(i,s)$ such that $s\succ_i^* \mu(i)$ and $|\mu^{-1} (s)| <q_s$ or $i P_s^* j$ for some $j \in \mu^{-1} (s)$.
+This means there exists $(i,s)$ such that $s\succ_i^* \mu(i)$, and $|\mu^{-1} (s)| <q_s$ or $i P_s^* j$ for some $j \in \mu^{-1} (s)$.
 But this means that $s\succ_i \mu(i)$ since $\succ^*$ is a truncation of $\succ$ and either $|\mu^{-1} (s)| <q_s$ or $i P_s j$ for some $j$ (since $P^*$ is a selection of $P$).
 A contradiction.